Ruth2014/bio2092/05a_De-novo_assembly/README.md

 TATATATATATATATAnnnnnnnnnnnnnnnnnnnnTATATATATATATGCC

-Note: in the practical, you will be provided with a card from which you can cut-out these sequences and arrange them on your desk.
+Note: in the practical, you will be provided with scissors and a card from which you can cut-out these sequences and arrange them on your desk.

 You should find assembly using paired reads is much more accurate than